Fact-checked

 Risk factors

-• irregular eating and eating dry;
+• irregular meal times and eating dry food;

 • alcohol abuse and smoking;

-• long-term use of non-steroidal anti-inflammatory drugs or antispasmodics;
+• long-term use of nonsteroidal anti-inflammatory drugs or antispasmodics;

-• elderly age.
+• old age.

 Pathogenesis

-Symptoms of the duodenogastric reflux
+Symptoms duodenogastric reflux

 • frequent heartburn;